MARCOZZI CONTEMPORARY THEATER

 Their first release is "Neuquèn Power" EP, followed by "Umoya", both released for Global Hybrid Records.

-The Juke Joint Smokers are a Berlin based acoustic trio that sometimes hosts Luis DeCicco on slide guitar.
+The Juke Joint Smokers are an acoustic trio that sometimes hosts Luis DeCicco on slide guitar.
 As the band name already suggests, the boys play the Blues, with touches ranging from hill-country to bluegrass.
 The repertoire provides a wider range of rural Southern music from places like the Mississippi Delta, Mississippi Hill Country, Southern Appalachia, Piedmont and the Bayou, rigorously unplugged.